bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 ### Cleaning an application

-The framework provides a built-in mechanism to clean up all resources associated with an application.
+A built-in mechanism is provided to clean up all resources associated with an application.

 When the cleanup operation is triggered, the following resources are removed: